 Dominic P. Behan, Ph.D., D.Sc.

 Chief Executive Officer

 Dr. Behan isolated corticotropin-releasing factor (CRF) binding protein (CRF-BP) during his Ph.D. studies (supervisor Prof. Phil Lowry).
 He then spent three years as a Post-Doctoral Research Fellow in Prof. Vale’s laboratory (Salk Institute, La Jolla, California).
 Dr. Behan has 24 years of experience in the pharmaceutical industry and has been involved in drug discovery and clinical development through to approval and commercialization.
 His industrial career began at Neurocrine Biosciences Inc. and he later co-founded Arena Pharmaceuticals Inc. where he served as Executive Vice President and Chief Scientific Officer and was elected to the Board of Directors.
-Dr. Behan was responsible for leading the US FDA advisory panel process that resulted in BELVIQ being the first drug approved by the FDA for obesity in 13 years.
+Dr. Behan has contributed to and/or directed various programs involving multiple therapeutic areas that have collectively spanned across all stages of R&D from conception to approval and commercialization.
 In 2016, Dr. Behan co-founded Beacon Discovery.
 Dr. Behan was included in the PharmaVOICE 100 list of the most inspiring people.
 He received a higher doctorate (D.Sc.) degree from the University of Reading where he was appointed Visiting Professor.
 Dr. Behan also serves on the Scientific Advisory Board of Keystone, a world-renowned organization that arranges scientific conferences of excellence.

 Catherine L. Rivier, Ph.D.